acfromspace/spacestone/README.md

     I would put the steps here, but Netlify does such a good job guiding people, there's no need to.
 Simply go on their website, make an account, link up your GitHub, and choose accordingly.

-    If it prompts for `build command` and `build location`, but doesn't fill it in automatically, put in `gatsby build` and `public/` respectively.
+    If it prompts for `build command` and `build location`, but doesn't fill it in automatically, put in `gatsby build` and `public` respectively.

     To have a demonstration of how easy it is, click on this the button below.